open-education-hub/web-security/securing-communication/index.md

 ## Confidentiality

 Confidentiality is a security property that prevents captured data from being understood by an attacker.
-If an attacker captures data with confidentiality ensured, the attacher must not be able to extract actual information from it.
+If an attacker captures data with confidentiality ensured, the attacker must not be able to extract actual information from it.
 Confidentiality is generally provided with encryption.

 For example, a classical HTTP connection is plain text and thus non-confidential.